 Assess the skill level and preparedness of participants.
 Any participant that the coordinator feels is not suited for the trip shall not be permitted to participate.
 This may include, but is not limited to, assessment of skill level, appropriate clothing and equipment and its condition, and suspected use of alcohol or illegal drugs.
 Any paddler whose conduct is, in the opinion of the trip coordinator, potentially hazardous to him or herself or to the group will be asked to leave the group.
 If cell phone coverage or access is not available during the majority of the trip, a responsible party should know your plan, whom to contact and when in the event of a significant delay.

 KCCNY understands that volunteer coordinators must make a decision based on the overall group safety and with limited information on abilities and risks.
-Other than adhering to KCCNY’s anti-discrimination policy, the decision to exclude a participant is entirely up to the coordinator.
+Other than adhering to KCCNY’s anti-discrimination and anti-harassment policy, the decision to exclude a participant is entirely up to the coordinator.
 If a potential participant doesn’t agree with the decision, have them reach out to the safety or activities chair or any board member.

 The trip coordinator has the authority to adjust the specifics of the trip, including the river (and the section of the river*) to be paddled, to account for conditions existing at the time of the event, such as weather, water levels, or the specific make-up of the group (i.e. number of paddlers, ability levels, etc.).
-Any changes are to be noted on the trip report filed with the ACA.

 KCCNY club trips are characterized by all the paddlers contributing what knowledge and experience they possess towards the group’s fun and safety on the river.
 A trip coordinator is merely a club member who has volunteered to arrange the meeting of interested members to paddle at a particular place and time.
 While coordinators often have specific knowledge of the river in question, this is not part of their responsibility.
 Once on the river, coordinators have no burdens as guide or trip leader.

-Before the activity
+Before the activity:

 Contact participants – Participants need to know the meeting location and shuttling plan.
+Details on how coordinators can use our website to export lists and email participants.

 Print out a few paper waivers in case someone shows up like a friend of a participant who is otherwise qualified to paddle the river.